Content workflow: Why it's important and how you can create one for yourself

 How to develop a content workflow

-To develop a content workflow, we look at the process, the tasks, and the people involved when it comes to content creation, publishing, and management.
+To develop a content workflow, look at the process, the tasks, and the people involved when it comes to content creation, publishing, and onward management.

-• Process: From start to finish, how does content travel through the client, its partners, and onto the web?
+• Process: From start to finish, how does content travel through the organization, any partners, and onto the web?

-• Tasks: Which tasks are required to make the client’s content useful, usable, and enjoyable to its audiences?
+• Tasks: Which tasks are required to make the content useful, usable, and enjoyable for audiences?

 The risks of working without a content workflow